Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

+= Where can I get more information about this plugin =

+You may visit https://docs.tornevall.net/display/TORNEVALL/RBWC+Payment+Gateway for more information regarding the plugin.
+For questions about API and Resurs Bank please visit https://test.resurs.com/docs/.

 = Can I upgrade from version 2.2.x =

 **"Version 2.2.x"** is currently the **official Resurs Bank release** and currently not the same as this release.